 Fix broken startup items

 Sometimes uninstalling an application leaves a login item with a broken link.
 If you don’t delete it, a broken login item will keep referring to the removed app and simply waste your Mac’s memory.

 Try these steps and start up your Mac in seconds, not in minutes.
-Will you remove startup items manually or use the MacKeeper utility?
-Share in the comment section, we can’t wait!
+Give your Mac a clean startup and enjoy your Mac experience!